SoNotWildTurtle/HoloLive-Colleseum/docs/DEV_NOTES.md

 ## 2025-07-23
 - Added projectile and melee collision detection so enemies take damage when hit.
 - Updated goals and development plan to mention combat collisions.

+## 2025-07-24
+- Enemies now deal contact damage to the player.
+- Updated goals and development plan accordingly.